 How Chess Engines are Rated

-Before diving into the top 10 list of the strongest chess engines in 2021, it is important to know how these engines are rated.
+Before diving into the top 10 list of the strongest chess engines, it is important to know how these engines are rated.
 Very many chess engines’ rating lists are available.

 The rating lists are based on the number of moves they can make per minute and their margins of error.